What is the Purpose of Bringing GST in India?

 Goods - Goods under this slab include apparel upto Rs.1000, braille items, agarbatti, cashew nuts, domestic LPG, coir mat, floor covering, frozen vegetables, hearing aids, insulin, medicines, matting, milk food for babies, packaged food items, packed paneer, postage stamps, roasted coffee beans, pizza bread, revenue stamps, sugar, stent, sabudana, rusk, skimmed milk, tea, stamp post marks.

-Services - Services include road transport by motor cabs and radio taxis, restaurants with a turnover of upto Rs.50 lakhs, supply of tour operators services, sale of advertisement space, air travel by economy class, transport services such as railways and airways.
+Services - Services include road transport by motor cabs and radio taxis, restaurants with a turnover of upto Rs.50 lakhs, supply of tour operators services, sale of advertisement space, air travel by economy class, and transport services such as railways and airways.

 Under 12% Slab